-If there was any justice in the world, I should really have been born into this world with the innate ability to whip out a picture-perfect, flaky, tender and tasty pie crust just by virtue of my genetics.
+If there was any justice in the world, I should really have been born into this world with the innate ability to whip out picture-perfect, tender, tasty and flaky pie crust just by virtue of my genetics.
 Homemade, flaky pie crust and wonderful pie recipes have been a part of my life for years.

-As I've mentioned, my Grandma, who lived with us for the last 11 years of her life, was a world-class baker.
-She had fully mastered the art of baking breads and pies, a skill that many strive to achieve.
+As I’ve mentioned, my Grandma, who lived with us for the last 11 years of her life, was a world-class baker.
+She had fully mastered the art of baking homemade pies and bread, a skill that many strive to achieve.

-But alas, those gifts weren't quite as ‘biological' as I had hoped, requiring instead many trials and much patience.
-But, my efforts in learning trying her pie recipes and how to make the best pie crust did pay off, which earned me the honor of being the designated pie baker in the family, a job I actually do enjoy!
+But alas, those gifts weren’t quite as ‘biological’ as I had hoped, requiring instead many trials and much patience.
+But, my efforts in learning trying her pie recipes and how to make a perfect pie flaky crust did pay off, which earned me the honor of being the designated pie baker in the family, a job I actually do enjoy!

-So, let's talk about what defines a good pie crust.
-I understand that this might be somewhat subjective, but in my mind, a good pie crust will be tender, with flaky layers and won't rely on the filling for flavor.
+So, let’s talk about what defines a good homemade pie crust.
+I understand that this might be somewhat subjective, but in my mind, the best pie crust will be tender, with flaky layers and won’t rely on the filling for flavor.
 I remember my grandma baking the scraps, maybe with a wee bit of sugar and cinnamon, and that treat being almost as good as the finished pie.

 So, how do you achieve this holy grail of pie crust?
 This flaky, tender and flavorful vehicle, perfect all your favorite pie recipes and all manner of fillings?
 If you ask 10 pie bakers, you will get 10 responses I am sure.
-But here are my tried and true tips for how to make the best pie crust.
+But here are my tried and true tips for how to make the best, flaky pie crust recipe.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.